-If you're the tenant who signed the lease agreement with a community housing provider, you may be able to buy your public housing property.
+If you're the tenant who signed the lease agreement with a community housing provider, you may be able to buy your community housing property.
 Not all properties are for sale.

 Before you start

-If you have a debt with your community housing provider, you'll need to either:
+If you have a debt with your community housing provider, you'll need to do either of these:

 - repay the debt in full before contacting your housing provider

 - provide proof your lending institution has added your debt to their loan approval

 Contact your lending institution to see if you're eligible for a loan, and get an approval in principle letter.

 - Contact your community housing provider for a request to purchase form.

 - Submit the completed form to your provider along with the approval in principle letter.

 - Any improvements you have made to the property require written approval from your housing provider.